ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/DeAwkwardize/readme.md

 - [ ] PEP8 lint the code and clean up
 - [ ] Allow a user to designate comment types and logging types to deawkwardize rather than hard-coding.
 - [ ] Address the issue of the token file delimiter possibly being part of the tokenized string.
+- [ ] Better example cases for the readme.

 # Important disclaimer